Kong/docs.konghq.com/app/_src/gateway/key-concepts/routes/index.md

 For each incoming request, {{site.base_gateway}} must determine which service gets to handle it based on the routes that are defined.
-We describe how the routing process works in `traditional_compat` mode, in a logical sense, below.
+The `traditional_compat` mode routing process in the following sections.

 The actual router implementation optimizes the process and caches results to avoid having to scan all routes repeatedly.
-Note that when using the `expressions` router, route priorities are explicitly defined and this description does not apply.
-Underneath, routes are converted from the `traditional_compat` format to the `expressions` format.
+When using the `expressions` router, route priorities are explicitly defined and this description doesn't apply.
+When you use the 'expressions' router, routes are converted from the `traditional_compat` format to the `expressions` format.

 In general, the router uses the highest priority matching route to